spiralizing/spiralizing.github.io/DSEntries/WineQuality.md

 #build loaders
 train_loader, test_loader = get_loaders(new_data, new_target, test_size=0.2, batch_size=64)
 ```
-now we need to define another training function, it should be different since we will be performing a **regression** for these values (real numbers) and we need a different loss function like [Mean Square Error (MSE)](https://en.wikipedia.org/wiki/Mean_squared_error), we are going to use [Pearson Correlation](https://en.wikipedia.org/wiki/Pearson_correlation_coefficient) that indicates linear statistical dependencies as a quantity to test accuracy.
+now we need to define another training function, it should be different since we will be performing a **regression** for these values (real numbers) and we need a different loss function like [Mean Square Error (MSE)](https://en.wikipedia.org/wiki/Mean_squared_error).
+And as a quantity to test accuracy we are going to use [Pearson Correlation](https://en.wikipedia.org/wiki/Pearson_correlation_coefficient) that indicates linear statistical dependencies between two variables.

 ```python
 def train_model_2(model, train_loader, test_loader, n_epochs, learn_rate):